ChibiOS/ChibiOS-Drivers/README.md

 Collection of drivers for ChibiOS' HAL.

+**This repo is being deprecated.
+Please consider using ChibiOS-Contrib instead.**

 #### Using
 * Clone this repo in the same directory as ChibiOS-RT. (not inside)
 * Include the drivers.mk file into your project's Makefile ( include $(CHIBIOS)/../ChibiOS-Drivers/drivers.mk )